vecn/nbots/README_DEVELOPERS.md

 ## Fast checklist

-> Produce files with no more of 500 rows (aims a modular code).
+> Produce files with no more than 500 rows (aims a modular code).
 > Declare static those functions used just in a single file.
 > Add the prefix 'nb_' to those functions visible to every file.
 > Write your code using 80 columns at most (increase readability).